 Blog posts are the most popular way of content creation, being used by 86% of marketers (according to a survey conducted by SEMrush).
 Yet 90.63% of content sees no traffic from Google.
 So how do you make sure that your content creation efforts don’t go to waste?
-What can you do in order to prevent creating yet another page in the ocean of content that is the internet?
+What can you do to prevent creating yet another page in the ocean of content that is on the internet?
 It’s simple – to get consistent traffic you need evergreen content.

 Today, we’ll go through what evergreen content means, and how you can use it to create quality content that consistently gets ranks, gets traffic, and build backlinks.